- Why Research

 St. Louis, Missouri

-Studies are ongoing to analyze components of diet including fruit and vegetable intake in relation to risk of benign breast lesions and other markers of breast cancer risk.
+- Studies are ongoing to analyze components of diet in relation to markers of breast cancer risk.

 Dr. Colditz specializes in studies on childhood and adolescent lifestyle and growth, combining these with insights on breast development to identify potential prevention strategies to reduce breast cancer risk starting early in life.